greenmilellc-org/okra/README.md

 * MongoDB

 #### Note
-Right now Okra was only one module that requires Spring Data MongoDB to work, but you can send a Pull Request any time creating a new maven module (like okra-spring) that requires only the raw MongoDB Driver.
+For now Okra only has one module which requires Spring Data MongoDB to work, but you can send a Pull Request any time creating a new maven module (like okra-spring) that requires only the raw MongoDB Driver.

 ### Binaries